Senate considers controversial cyber security bill

 Dozens of industry and business groups, including the U.S. Chamber of Commerce, back the legislation, saying it will help encourage companies and the government to share information that might help thwart high-profile cyber attacks like those on Sony Pictures Entertainment, Target and Anthem.

-The Computer and Communications Industry Association, a trade group representing Facebook, Google and other major tech firms, said last week it opposed CISA as it is currently written.
-Twitter said on Tuesday it could not support CISA in its current form.
+The Computer and Communications Industry Association, a trade group representing Facebook, Google and other major tech firms, last week said it opposed CISA as it is currently written.
+Twitter said on Tuesday it cannot support CISA in its current form.

-Apple Inc also said on Tuesday it opposed the current proposal, according to the Washington Post, which quoted a company statement as saying: "The trust of our customers means everything to us and we don't believe security should come at the expense of their privacy."

 Senators have offered more than 20 amendments to the bill.